SnakieJakie/TokyoSonicRips/README.md

 ### "Can use these for my super cool thing I'm using on?"
 ~~ABSOLUTELY NOT HOW DARE YOU EVEN THINK ABOUT DOING THAT ABSOLUTE SIN~~ Yes!
-No credit needed.
-They're not my models, after all.
+Go ahead.
+Do anything with these models.
+(Well, maybe not everything.
+You know what I mean.)

+### "Do I credit you if I use these rips?"
+Nope!
+They're not my models after all.
+All I ask is if you make something cool with these models, be sure to send me it

 ### "Github is weird to work with.
 Can I reupload them to the Models Resources (Or another similar site)?"
 I was going to do that but I got too lazy.
 So, go ahead.